lsaravia/MetawebsAssembly/MetawebsAssembly.md

 ![The four three-species motifs analysed: apparent competition, exploitative competition, tri-trophic chain, and omnivory.
 These four motifs have been explored both theoretically and empirically in ecological networks and are the most common motifs found](Figures/Fig1Motifs.png)

 These are the only motifs present in all the networks analysed here.
 We compared the frequency of these motif to Erdös-Rényi (E–R) random graph with the same number of nodes $n$ and edges $m$.
-We performed 1000 simulations of E-R random networks and calculated the z-score of motif frequencies using the equation:
+We performed 1000 simulations of Erdös-Rényi random networks and calculated the z-score of motif frequencies using the equation:

 $$z_i=\frac{N_{obs} - N_{(rand)}}{\sigma_{(rand)}}$$

-where $N_{obs}$ is the observed number of a given motif, $N_{(rand)}$ is the mean count and $\sigma_{(rand)}$ is the standard deviation for the E-R networks.
+where $N_{obs}$ is the observed number of a given motif, $N_{(rand)}$ is the mean count and $\sigma_{(rand)}$ is the standard deviation for the Erdös-Rényi networks.

 #### Topological roles